 - The Memorial Medal of Tree of Peace

 Tree of Peace Memorial Plaque

-Non-governmental association Servare et Manere expresses the highest gratitude by awarding a Tree of Peace Memorial Plaque, which may be granted to the Heads of the states, who are personally involved in planting, or people and governmental or non-governmental organizations who have made a special contribution to spreading ideas of understanding and union among nations, as well as have made a major contribution to the spreading and implementation of the project.
-This award cannot be given in memoriam and a number of laureates is limited to 20 people including organizations.
+By awarding a Tree of Peace Memorial Plaque, the non-governmental association Servare et Manere expresses the highest gratitude, which may be granted in particular to the Heads of the States, who were personally involved in Tree of Peace planting or who deserve extraordinary attention for their specific merits for understanding between nations.
+The award may also be awarded to important personalities or governmental and non-governmental organizations who have made a special contribution to spreading ideas of understanding and union among nations, as well as have made a major contribution to the spreading and implementation of the Tree of Peace initiative.
+This award cannot be given in memoriam.
+Number of laureates is limited to 20 people including organizations.
 Laureates are included in a special register.
 The award was established on December 1, 2019.
 The Tree of Peace Memorial Plaque can be awarded at any time.
 The Plaque is struck from copper, its diameter is 100 mm and on the obverse is the embossed year of establishment of the award: 2019.
-Post-nominal initials placed after a laureate’s name: MPTP.
+On the reverse side is the serial number of the award.
+Post-nominal initials placed after a laureate’s name: PPSP.